 John Bowen, CEng, Fellow SCMS, Fellow IMarEST, Retired Principal Associate

-John founded the beginnings of BMA in 1984 after a long career in the Royal Navy as a sea-going Marine Engineer, Designer and Warship build overseer, during which he rose to the rank of Captain, RN.
+John founded the beginnings of BMS in 1984 after a long career in the Royal Navy as a sea-going Marine Engineer, Designer and Warship build overseer, during which he rose to the rank of Captain, RN.
 On leaving the RN, he firstly owned a wharf and dry dock on the Grand Union Canal in the Midlands and subsequently moved to Malthouse Wharf in Brentford, living on, and cruising in, his own Dutch Barge, both in the Thames area and France.

-After a Marine Surveying and Consultancy "second career" spanning some 30 years specializing in vintage steel vessels, John has now retired from "active service" with BMA.
+After a Marine Surveying and Consultancy "second career" spanning some 30 years specializing in vintage steel vessels, John has now retired from "active service" with BMS.
 He maintains a strong interest in Vintage Thames Spritsail vessels on the East Coast.
 He is available on a mentoring and informal consultancy basis from his home in Suffolk by the River Orwell.